Pima Master Gardener

 Registration is recommended so handouts can be prepared for all attendees.
 Seating will be on a first come, first served basis.

-New Location: Food Product & Safety Lab Auditorium.
+Location (same as fall 2019): Food Product & Safety Lab Auditorium (informally known as the Meat Lab).
 The address is 4101 North Campbell Avenue, but there is no access from Campbell Ave.
 The auditorium is northwest of the intersection of Roger and Campbell Avenue.
 The entrance is on Roger Road.
 Turn north on to the driveway to the Campus Agricultural Center and follow signs to the Meat Sales and MG Seminars.

 Master Gardener Home Garden Consultation Service